2play/moonlight-retropie/README.md

-# DO NOT USE THIS YET.
-## Needs Corrections due to wrong paths/errors.
-ITS FOR JESSIE NOT STRETCH.
-## Stretch OS & fixed Jessie version will be included on the new script!
+## Stretch OS & Jessie OS versions included.
+New script!

 # moonlight-steam-script-retropie
 The Install & Setup Script for Moonlight within RetroPie 4.2+ originally written by **TechWizTime** and revamped by **2Play!**